MORE DETAILS CLICK THE LINK http://www.tnou.ac.in/UG.pdf |

 The language important to OODBMS is data definition and manipulation language (DDML).
 The use of this language allows persistent data to be created, updated, deleted, or retrieved.
 An OODBMS needs a computational versus a relational language because it can be used to avoid impedance mismatch.
 DDML allows users to define a database, including creating, altering, and dropping tables and establishing constraints.
 DDMLs are used to maintain and query a database, including updating, inserting, modifying, and querying data.

-2. (i) List factors which motivate the move to acquire the DBMS approach?
+motivate the move to acquire the DBMS approach?

 Answer: